App-vNext/Polly/docs/chaos/index.md

 # Chaos engineering with Simmy

-[Simmy][simmy] is a major new companion project adding a chaos engineering and fault-injection dimension to Polly, through the provision of strategies to selectively inject faults, latency, custom behavior or fake results.
+[Simmy][simmy] is a major new addition to Polly library, adding a chaos engineering and fault-injection dimension to Polly, through the provision of strategies to selectively inject faults, latency, custom behavior or fake results.

 ![Simmy](../media/simmy-logo.png)